ctools/ctools/doc/source/users/tutorials/1dc/howto_tsmap.rst

 How to generate a Test Statistic map?
 -------------------------------------

-.. admonition:: You will learn ...
+  .. admonition:: What you will learn

-   ... how to **generate a map of source detection significances** using the :ref:`cttsmap` tool.
+     You will learn how to **generate a map of source detection significances** to localise a gamma-ray source.

 If you want to know how the Test Statistic changes with source position you can create a Test Statistic map using the :ref:`cttsmap` tool.
 A Test